mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/05/04/Day-105/">May 04, 2017</a></small></div>
 <p><strong>Trump signed an order aimed at allowing churches to engage in more political activity</strong>.
-The executive order would provide "regulatory relief" from the Affordable Care Act's requirement that health insurance cover birth control and other family planning services.
+The executive order would provide "regulatory relief" from the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>'s requirement that health insurance cover birth control and other family planning services.
 The signing took place on the National Day of Prayer. (<a href="http://www.politico.com/story/2017/05/03/trump-to-relax-enforcement-of-political-activity-by-religious-groups-237958" target="_blank">Politico</a> / <a href="https://www.washingtonpost.com/politics/trump-signs-order-aimed-at-allowing-churches-to-engage-in-more-political-activity/2017/05/04/024ed7c2-30d3-11e7-9534-00e4656c22aa_story.html" target="_blank">Washington Post</a>)</p>